constantinpape/boots/README.md

 Run complete pipelne using the `run.py` script in scripts.

 ```
-python run.py /path/to/n5_file
+python run.py /path/to/file.n5
 ```

 To run only specific parts, switch off parts of the pipeline with commandline arguments:

 ```
-python run.py /path/to/n5_file --inference 0 --rechunk 0 --watershed 0 --multicut 1
+python run.py /path/to/file.n5 --inference 0 --rechunk 0 --watershed 0 --multicut 1
 ```

 Argument list:

-- inference: switch on/off affinity map inference with 1/0 (default 1)
+- `inference`: switch on/off affinity map inference with 1/0 (default 1)
-- rechunk: switch on/off rechunking of affinity maps with 1/0 (default 1)
+- `rechunk`: switch on/off rechunking of affinity maps with 1/0 (default 1)
-- watershed: switch on/off watershed over-segmentation with 1/0 (default 1)
+- `watershed`: switch on/off watershed over-segmentation with 1/0 (default 1)
-- multicut: switch on/off multicut segmentation with 1/0 (default 1)
+- `multicut`: switch on/off multicut segmentation with 1/0 (default 1)

 ## Requirements